Tractables/Alea.jl/DOCUMENTATION.md

+# Setup

+1. Clone this repo.
+2. Follow the "Julia setup" in the README.
+3. See `tutorial` for "tours" of Loaded Dice and `examples` for some simple tuning examples.

+Recommended: to run and tinker with the tutorials line-by-line, use the Julia VSCode extension, which supports line-by-line evaluation.

+# OLD README CONTENTS

-# Learning generator probabilities in Dice
+## Learning generator probabilities in Dice

 Once the installation (see [`../README.md`](../README.md)) is complete, see [`../test/tours/tour_1_core.jl`](../test/tours/tour_1_core.jl) for a quick start to Dice.jl.
 Then, see [`../test/tours/tour_2_learning.jl`](../test/tours/tour_2_learning.jl) for an introduction to learning probabilities with MLE in Dice.jl.